-When you visit your dentist, they will ask you a few questions about the nature of your pain, including:
+When you visit your dentist, they will ask you a few questions about the nature of your pain.
+These dental questions can include

-Does the pain wake you up at night?
+Does the toothache or tooth pain wake you up at night?

-Can you determine the tooth that causes the pain?
+Can you determine the tooth that is causing the pain?

 The dentist uses a special device to test if the tooth is still vital (alive), or not.
 This test may be repeated several times in different appointments.

 The dentist applies a special cold dental material to the tooth in question.
-This will aid in diagnosis and decision making whether the tooth needs a root canal treatment or a filling.
+This will aid in diagnosis and decision making, to see whether the tooth needs a root canal treatment or a filling.

 The dentist applies a special hot dental material to the tooth in question.
-This will aid in diagnosis and decision making whether the tooth needs a root canal treatment or a filling.
+This will aid in diagnosis and decision-making on whether the tooth needs a root canal treatment or a filling.